reactive-streams/reactive-streams-jvm/tck/src/main/resources/spec.md

     * must ignore the call
 * when Subscription is not cancelled
     * the Publisher must eventually cease to call any methods on the corresponding subscriber
-    * the Publisher must eventually drop any references to the corresponding subscriber
+    * the Publisher must eventually drop any references to the corresponding subscriber [2]
-    * the Publisher must obey the "a Subscription::cancel happens-before any subsequent Publisher::subscribe" rule [2]
     * the Publisher must shut itself down if the given Subscription is the last downstream Subscription [3]